Prince's Cairn: Flight from Culloden

 On the evening of 26 April 1746 – ten days after his defeat at Culloden – Charles Stuart, Colonel John William O’Sullivan, Captain Felix O’Neil, Father Allan MacDonald, Donald MacLeod (The Faithful Palinurus), Ned Burke and several boatmen set out to sea from the shore of Loch nan Uamh for the Hebrides.
 However the weather was terrible and the boat soon began to fill with water.
 Even MacLeod who knew the seas well thought all was lost.
 The sailors prayed for deliverance, prompting the Prince to comment that while the clergyman who was with them ought to pray, the rest would be better employed bailing out the water.
 Next morning they struggled into a creek at Roisinis on the north-east point of Eriskay.

 Exile to France

-On 19 September 1746, (and after five months evading the government troops of Prince William, Duke of Cumberland), Charles Edward Stuart arrived from "Cluny's Cage", a refuge on Ben Alder, accompanied by Donald Cameron of Lochiel, John Roy Stewart, and others.
+On 19 September 1746, (and after five months evading the government troops of Prince William, Duke of Cumberland), Charles Edward Stuart arrived from "Cluny's Cage", a refuge on Ben Alder, accompanied by Donald Cameron of Lochiel, the war poet John Roy Stewart, and others.
 Moored in Loch nan Uamh, they found L'Heureux, the French frigate that was to carry him to safety.
 Throughout 19 September the Jacobites that were to accompany the Prince into exile boarded the ships.
 The next day the vessels weighed anchor in Loch nan Uamh and sailed from Scotland.
 Charles Stuart, the Young Pretender, never set foot on Scottish soil again; he died in Rome in 1788.